 These are used when there are blisters, or if the skin is wet and weepy.
 Do not use them if the skin is dry.
-They help dry out the blisters and oozing, and have an antiseptic action.
+They help dry out the blisters and oozing and they have an antiseptic action.

 How do I make a compress or soak?

-One of the following solutions (liquids) can be used as a soak or compress.
+One of the following liquids (solutions) can be used as a soak or compress.
 Use it for about 15 minutes, four times daily.
 You can soak your hands or feet in the solution.
-Or, get a clean cloth such as an old sheet or towel, soak it in the solution (this makes a compress) and put it on the affected skin:
+Or, use a clean cloth such as an old sheet or towel, soak it in the solution (this makes a compress) and put it on the affected skin:

 - A weak solution of vinegar.
 The strength is not specified other than as 'vinegar in water'.

 - Burow's solution.
 This is a solution of aluminium acetate in water.
 It comes as a powder to which you add water.
 Follow the instructions to make a 1:40 solution (the 1:40 is the strength of the solution).
 At present, it does not seem easy to buy Burow's solution in a shop in the UK but it is available online..

 - Potassium permanganate solution.
 Note: this will stain skin and clothing.
 Potassium permanganate is available without prescription from pharmacies in the UK.
 It comes in the form of crystals, as a liquid (solution) or as dissolvable tablets.
 You will need to add water.
 If using crystals, drop four or five crystals into a litre of water.
 If using the tablets or liquid, follow the instructions to make a 0.01% solution (do not use the original liquid undiluted).

 Moisturisers and barrier creams